allegro/blog/_posts/2024-01-01-embed-multicolor-icons-using-a-single-DOM-element.md

 Various inline SVG techniques have become more popular over time.
 Possibly due to the lack of suitable alternatives, although not using the cache is a huge trade-off.
 Thankfully, [there are some voices of reason](https://twitter.com/getifyX/status/1720810762409566459) in the community.

-At Allegro, we’ve used SVG and CSS filters for quite some time.
+At [Allegro](https://allegro.tech/), we’ve been using SVG and CSS filters for quite some time.
 However, they have their limits and could be better suited for the challenges of the themeable design system.

 Let’s pause for a moment and rethink the approach to icons.